gecio/gecio.github.io/docs/_optimist/guided_tour/step13/index.en.md

 Here is a short explanation of the executed command:

-`openstack stack create` creates the stack, according to the template defined with `-t SingleServer.yaml`
+The command `openstack stack create` creates the stack, according to the template defined with `-t SingleServer.yaml`

 We set the parameter `key_name` with `--parameter key_name=BEISPIEL` to fill the `key_name` parameter with BEISPIEL (in this template that installs our BEISPIEL key into your VM).
-We also name our stack
+We also named our stack
 *SingleServer*.

-Finally, we use the `--wait` option to wait and see the creation process.
+Finally, we used the `--wait` option to wait and observe the creation process.
 If you do not add this option, the command completes immediately while the creation process continues in the background.